 When understood, it can become much easier to have a clear vision of where we’re potentially headed in our technological, social and spiritual development.
 This is important, for when we can visualize it, we can create it.
 But remember just because we can’t think of something, or can’t prove it scientifically, doesn’t mean that it’s not there.

 “I regard matter as derivative from consciousness.
 We cannot get behind consciousness.
 Everything that we talk about, everything that we regard as existing postulates consciousness.”
 (Max Planck, pioneer of quantum theory)

 There is a deeper reality than the material one, that we usually perceive with our minds and five senses and that is consciousness.
 Essentially, everybody and everything is part of and full of consciousness.
 However, we have largely given up on the idea of higher consciousness in our modern worldview.
 In the last 100 years, modern mainstream science has come to a very mechanical take on reality.
 But what if mind, matter and space were full of consciousness?

 Our brain is often thought of as some sort of a hard drive for the storage of information.
 One could also look at it differently and see the conscious sensory perception of our brain as a radio receiver and the extrasensory perception of our heart as the tuning dial.
 Using the intellect of the heart, e.g. intuition, and gut feeling, to dial into altered states of consciousness.

-Traditional mainstream science is mostly about quantity.
+It’s time for the way we “do business” to change.
+Traditional organisational models and mainstream science is mostly about quantity.
 It has almost completely forgotten or suppressed the other side, which is related to quality and feelings.
 It seems as if only the quantitative side with its exact measurements of technical instruments is of importance.
 Although with a profound understanding of vibrations and harmonics, qualitative properties can also be described.